18 Best-Ever Fat-Burning Soup Recipes

-But your soups are critical.
-You know how the USDA wants you to get between five and nine servings of fruits and vegetables a day?
-And how, if you count the little red crispy things in the box of Franken Berry you ate that morning, maybe you got two?
+You know how the USDA wants you to get between five and nine servings of fruits and vegetables a day, right?
 Well, think of the soup as your extra credit, your personal ace in the hole—the tiny little bit you do on the side that skyrockets your daily nutritional score from a C+ to an A-.
 A well-crafted soup can give you three or four servings of vegetables and fruits, and presto, you go from failing the nutritional test to passing with flying colors.

-Here are 20 of our favorite weight-loss soups for a healthier cold-weather season without weight gain.
+Here are 18 of our favorite weight-loss, fat-burning soup recipes for a healthier cold-weather season without weight gain.
 And to make sure you maximize your soup benefits, be sure to avoid these worst ingredients to put into your soup!

-Get the Zero Belly recipe for Easy Chicken and Rice Soup.
+Get our recipe for Homemade Chicken Noodle Soup.

 Butternut Squash Soup

 We love tomato soup, but when it comes to vegetable soups, butternut is unbeatable.
-Beyond being super tasty, it’s also among the healthiest, packed with vitamin A, fiber, and omega-3s.
+Beyond being super tasty, it’s also among the healthiest because it’s packed with vitamin A, fiber, and omega-3s.

 Over the past 2 decades, tortilla soup has rivaled chicken soup as a comforting mainstay on major restaurant menus.
 Between the pulled chicken, the soothing tomato broth, and the pile of fixings, what’s not to love?
 How about a bowl of soup with 86 percent of your day’s sodium allotment?
 Unless you learn to enjoy it at home, that’s what you’re likely to get if you eat it at a restaurant.
 Luckily, our homemade recipe is lower in sodium, and it gives you a full meal that comes in at just 300 calories per serving.